Sachink03/albumassignment/README.md

 # albumassignment
-A simple and elegant photo album web application that allows users to upload their images and view them in beautiful, paginated albums.
-Built for fast performance and an intuitive user experience.
-Upload multiple images (6 at a time)

-Automatic album creation

-Paginated album view (6 images per page)

-Responsive and mobile-friendly UI

-Easy navigation with previous/next controls

-languages: javascript, HTML5, CSS3, php

-Database: MySQL
+this is a simple photo album that allow user to upload there images display in 6 images onper page 3 images on left side and 3 on right side, layout is vertically to show images

+index.php : fot upload images and show on web

+style.css : style for album page

+script.js :for preview the image befors upload image